Texas stunner: No. 14 Abilene Christian ousts ‘Horns 53-52

+Another double-digit seed is moving on in the NCAA Tournament, and this one at the expense of the flagship school in Abilene Christian’s home state.

+”We just beat the University of Texas.
+Little ol’ Abilene Christian out in West Texas built a program that went toe-to-toe with the University of Texas and it’s an incredible story,” Wildcats coach Joe Golding said. ”It’s what March is about.”

-INDIANAPOLIS (AP) — Abilene Christian and its frantic, havoc-causing defense bounced coach Shaka Smart and Texas out of the NCAA Tournament in the first round yet again, as the 14th-seeded Wildcats stunned the third-seeded Longhorns 53-52 on Saturday night.
+Abilene Christian and its frantic, havoc-causing defense bounced coach Shaka Smart and the Longhorns out of the NCAA Tournament in the first round yet again, as the 14th-seeded Wildcats stunned No. 3 seed Texas 53-52 on Saturday night.

-Joe Pleasant, a 58.8% foul shooter on the season, made a pair of free throws with 1.2 seconds left, and the Wildcats shocked their in-state rivals in the first meeting between the schools.
+Pleasant, a 58.8% foul shooter on the season, made two from the line with 1.2 seconds left, and the Wildcats took down their in-state rivals in the first meeting between the schools.

+”We needed March Madness, man.
+We needed some type of normalcy to our country,” Golding said. ”We needed people to fill out brackets.
+We needed people to cheer for the underdog.”

-The Wildcats caused all kinds of headaches for the bigger, more talented Longhorns and got just enough offense to pull off their first NCAA Tournament victory in their second appearance.
+There was plenty of cheering for the Wildcats by their fans clad in purple as they caused all kinds of headaches for the bigger, more talented Longhorns and got just enough offense to pull off their first NCAA Tournament victory in their second appearance.

+Pleasant finished with 11 points as did Coryon Mason for the Wildcats.
+Abilene Christian was blown out by Kentucky two years ago when it made its first trip to the NCAAs.

 ACU had one more chance.
 Damien Daniels drove to the basket but his shot was blocked by Kai Jones.
 Pleasant was first to get his hands on the rebound and Matt Coleman III was called for a foul, causing Smart to drop to his knees on the sideline.

+”It was a loose ball.
+We both went for it.
+He got to the ball first and he threw it up and they called a foul on me.
+The ref called foul so I guess it was a foul,” Coleman said.

 After a timeout, Pleasant calmly hit both free throws.
-Then he intercepted a final desperation pass by Texas at midcourt, turning it into the Longhorns’ 23rd turnover of the game and setting off a wild celebration that spilled off the court.
+Then he intercepted a long pass by Texas, turning it into the Longhorns’ 23rd turnover of the game and setting off a wild celebration that carried all the way off the court.

 Pleasant waved his arms toward the crowd, egging on fans to make some noise and cupping his hand to his ear before being mobbed by teammates.
 Other players flexed toward ACU supporters in the stands of Lucas Oil Stadium that were definitely not socially distanced during the celebration.